 These key principles will be followed across the curriculum so that students become better readers and writers, able to comprehend what they read and articulate what they think.

 Dominic Quigley leads our work on promoting the best possible opportunities for our most able pupils.
 The emphasis is upon making all lessons engaging and challenging and there are also a number of events put on to which particularly able pupils are invited.

 We will aim to raise overall numeracy standards so that we can enable every child to achieve more in Maths, and in other subjects which require numeracy skills.

 Daphne Moczulski leads our work on this, and this year she will be working with teachers to ensure that consistent terminology and methodology are used when students are working with numbers and ata.

 College Pastoral Leadership

-The Government has initiated a new appraisal system for teachers which removes the semi-automatic progress on the pay scale.
+The Government has initiated an appraisal system for teachers which removes the semi-automatic progress on the pay scale.
 In future, all progression will be based upon achievement in the previous year and before.